sunga12/Hello-Microverse1/README.md

 To get a local copy up and running, follow these steps: Clone Github Repo using SSH, HTTP, or via Github Desktop.

-## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.

-To get a local copy up and running, follow these steps.

 ### Prerequisites

 In order to run this project you need: